TanmayJain97/Test-Maximum/README.md

 # Test-Maximum
-Modified to UC 3 - Get maximum int,float,string from 3 inputs.
+Modified to UC 3 Refactor 1 - Get maximum int,float,string from 3 inputs using one Generic method